erikpu/political-messaging/README.md

-# Political messaging and user engagement in The Netherlands
+# The effects of political messaging on user engagement on Twitter during the 2021 Dutch national elections
 Author: Erik Puijk <br>
 Date: February 17, 2022

 ## Introduction
-This repository contains all relevant code used in my Master's Thesis project about political messaging and user engagement. <br>
+This repository contains all relevant code and data used in my Master's Thesis project about political messaging and online engagement. <br>
-The thesis aims to gain more insight into the extent to which different messaging strategies by political parties engage users on social media.
-It does so by examining the messaging of political parties and party leaders on Twitter during the 2021 elections for the House of Representatives in The Netherlands.
+The thesis aimed to increase insights into the extent to which different messaging strategies by political parties engaged users on social media.
+It did so by examining the messaging of political parties and party leaders on Twitter during the 2021 elections for the House of Representatives in The Netherlands.

 ## Technologies
 - Python 3